propan/geheimtur/README.md

 ### Enabling a flow

-When a unauthenticated user or a user with missing access rigths reaches a page secured with `guard`, the `guard` will throw an exception that can be handled either by `http-basic` or `interactive` interceptor that determines which flow is going to be triggered.
+When an unauthenticated user or a user with missing access rights reaches a page secured with `guard`, the `guard` will throw an exception that can be handled either by the `http-basic` or `interactive` interceptor that determines which flow is going to be triggered.

 #### Http-Basic

-You can enable http-basic authentication by putting `http-basic` interceptor before any of your guards.
+You can enable http-basic authentication by putting the `http-basic` interceptor before any of your guards.
 It takes the following parameters:

 - `realm` - a string that will be shown to a user when s/he is prompted to enter credentials
-- `credential-fn` - a function that given username and password returns a corresponding identity
+- `credential-fn` - a function that, given a username and password, returns a corresponding identity

 ```clojure
 (defroutes routes